-Program Coordinator: Lee Hunt • lhunt@vhcc.edu
+Program Coordinator: Lee Hunt • lhunt@vhcc.edu 276-739-2401 Length: Four semesters (two years)

 Purpose: With the rapid development of business and industry in Virginia, there is a great demand for qualified personnel in office occupations.
 The Associate of Applied Science Degree curriculum in Administrative Support Technology is designed to prepare persons for full-time employment immediately upon completion of the community college program.
 Persons who are seeking their first employment in an office position as well as those who are seeking a promotion may benefit from this curriculum.